 3. Account Security

 Although most verified cryptocurrency platforms are “protected”, in terms of how they manage and store information per user, per account, and per cryptocurrency transaction, a feature to look out for is additional account security.
+For example, OWNR Wallet (check out our ecosystem) and similar companies offer secure accounts to transfer cryptocurrency, which is an important feature to look out for.

 Nothing complicated here.
 A simple two-step verification, also known as 2FA, is all you will need.
 Much like how your bank apps, emails, and the like have this option.
 Why the need for this extra security feature?